Spacelab

 Spacelab was a reusable laboratory developed by European Space Agency (ESA) and used on certain spaceflights flown by the Space Shuttle.
 The laboratory comprised multiple components, including a pressurized module, an unpressurized carrier, and other related hardware housed in the Shuttle's cargo bay.
 The components were arranged in various configurations to meet the needs of each spaceflight.

 Spacelab components flew on a total of about 32 Shuttle missions, depending on how such hardware and missions are tabulated.
 Spacelab allowed scientists to perform experiments in microgravity in geocentric orbit.
 There was a variety of Spacelab-associated hardware, so a distinction can be made between the major Spacelab program missions with European scientists running missions in the Spacelab habitable module, missions running other Spacelab hardware experiments, and other Space Transportation System (STS) missions that used some component of Spacelab hardware.
 There is some variation in counts of Spacelab missions, in part because there were different types of Spacelab missions with a large range in the amount of Spacelab hardware flown and the nature of each mission.
-There were at least 22 major Spacelab missions between 1983 and 1998, and Spacelab hardware was used on a number other missions, with some of the Spacelab pallets being flown as late as 2008.
+There were at least 22 major Spacelab missions between 1983 and 1998, and Spacelab hardware was used on a number of other missions, with some of the Spacelab pallets being flown as late as 2008.

 Background and history

 In August 1973, NASA and European Space Research Organisation (ESRO), now European Space Agency or ESA, signed a memorandum of understanding (MOU) to build a science laboratory for use on Space Shuttle flights.
 Construction of Spacelab was started in 1974 by Entwicklungsring Nord (ERNO), a subsidiary of VFW-Fokker GmbH, after merger with Messerschmitt-Bölkow-Blohm (MBB) named MBB/ERNO, and merged into EADS SPACE Transportation in 2003.
 The first lab module, LM1, was donated to NASA in exchange for flight opportunities for European astronauts.
 A second module, LM2, was bought by NASA for its own use from ERNO.

 Construction on the Spacelab modules began in 1974 by what was then the company ERNO-VFW-Fokker.

 In the early 1970s NASA shifted its focus from the Lunar missions to the Space Shuttle, and also space research.
-The Administrator of NASA at the time moved the focus from a new space station to space laboratory for planned Space Shuttle.
+The Administrator of NASA at the time moved the focus from a new space station to a space laboratory for the planned Space Shuttle.
 This would allow technologies for future space stations to be researched and harness the capabilities of the Space Shuttle for research.

 Spacelab was produced by European Space Research Organisation (ESRO), a consortium of ten European countries including: